BigWillie/Opal/README.md

 # opal
 A collection of vue renderless components to handle common ui elements.
-Pre-alpha.. loads of bugs.
-Stuff will not work.
+Pre-alpha.
+Very much a work in progress.
+I shall flesh this out with information about why and how etc soon.

+- Rob

 ## Project setup
 ```